sergeypedan/formtastic-tristate-radio/README.md

 ## What is “tri-state”?

 — that which has 3 states.

 By defenition Boolean values have 2 states: True & False.

-However, if you store a Boolean value in a database column with no `NOT NULL` restriction, it aquires a 3d possible state: `null`.
+However, if you store a Boolean value in a database column with no `NOT NULL` restriction, it aquires a 3<sup>d</sup> possible state: `null`.

-Some may say this is a questionable practice — I don’t think so.
+Some may consider this practice questionable — I don’t think so.
 In real life you always have a case when the answer to your question may be only “yes” or “no”, but you don’t know the answer yet.
 Using a string type column, storing there `"yes"`, `"no"` and `"unset"` + using a state machine + validations — feels overkill to me.

 ## What the gem does

 1. Provides a custom Formtastic input type `:tristate_radio` which renders 3 radios (“Yes”, “No”, “Unset”) instead of a checkbox (only where you put it).
 1. Teaches Rails recognize `"null"` and `"nil"` param values as `nil`.
 See “[How it works](#how-it-works)” ☟ section for technical details on this.
 1. Encourages you to add translations for ActiveAdmin “status tag” so that `nil` be correctly translated as “Unset” instead of “False”.

 ## Usage

 For a Boolean column with 3 possible states:

 ```ruby
 f.input :column_name, as: :tristate_radio